mansuri97/TwitterAPI-Integrations/README.md

 # TwitterAPI-Integrations
-Integrations that I have developed using the twitter API:
+Integrations that I have developed using the Twitter API via SnapLogic (Integration Platform):

 Scenario 1 – posts a tweet to twitter which includes place, latitude and longitude.
 If successfully, tweet will be posted and will return a 200 with sender id and message id